Finite Groebner bases in infinite dimensional polynomial rings and applications

 which on the level of tables corresponds to the fact that we can always add a slice of all zeroes to an element $b \in \ker_\Z A_{r}$ and obtain an element $b' \in \ker_\Z A_{r+1}$.
 Thus, the sequence of ideals $I_{A_1}, I_{A_2}, \ldots$ forms an ascending invariant chain.
 Therefore, by Corollary \ref{cor:snfinite} they have a finite generating set up to the filtration of $\S_{(\mathbb{P})}$ by the $\S_{r_m}$. \end{proof}

-Our new proof of Theorem \ref{thm:finitemarkov} has an advantage over the proofs from \cite{Hosten2007, Santos2003} in that it puts these finiteness properties into a very general framework.
+Our new proof of Theorem \ref{thm:finitemarkov} has the advantage over the proofs from \cite{Hosten2007, Santos2003} that it puts these finiteness properties into a very general framework.
 On the other hand, the older proofs produce bounds on the number $N(\Gamma; r_1, \ldots, r_{m-1})$.
-Part of the reason for introducing our more general framework is that it can produce finiteness results in situations where the ideas from \cite{Hosten2007, Santos2003} will not produce results.
+Part of the reason for introducing our more general framework is that it can produce finiteness results in situations where the ideas from \cite{Hosten2007, Santos2003} do not generalize.
 The technique in \cite{Hosten2007, Santos2003} is to show that the universal Gr\"obner basis is finite up to $\S_\P$ symmetry, which implies finite generation up to symmetry (a \textit{universal Gr\"obner basis} is a set of polynomials that is a Gr\"obner basis with respect to every term order).
 That idea does not work in the more general settings considered below because the universal Gr\"obner basis is not, in general, finite up to symmetry (e.g.~the universal Gr\"obner basis of the ideal of $2\times 2$ minors in $\K[X_{[k] \times [k]}]$ requires polynomials of degree $k$).

 Example \ref{ex:no3way} shows that there cannot be a general finiteness result when two or more of the $r_i$ are sent to infinity.
 However, we can still produce finiteness theorems when some of the $r_i \to \infty$ and $\Gamma$ satisfies some extra properties.